 Master of Science in Animal Science

 Master's degree candidates study advanced topics in animal biotechnology and biomedicine.
-Areas of focus include research technique development, hypothesis formulation and problem solving.
-Students gain experience in applying scientific principles to understand disease processes, effects of toxins on animal and human health, and disease control.
+Students gain experience in applying scientific principles to understanding disease processes, effects of toxins on animal and human health, and disease control.

 Graduate degree programs contain classes that combine theoretical and practical knowledge of animal scientific principles.
 Many programs host concentrations in animal biotechnology and biomedicine, and feature coursework in animal reproduction and development.
 Course topics may include: